dotmobo/notia/README.md

   > Delete the note with ID xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.

 - **Edit a note (you need its ID from the list or add command):**
   > Edit the note with ID xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.
 New content: I have refactored the authentication module.
-New tags: auth, backend, completed.
+New project: auth-backend.

 - **Get a note by ID:**
   > Get the note with ID xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.

-- **Search for notes by tags:**
+- **Search for notes by project:**
-  > Search for notes with tags: auth, backend
+  > Search for notes with project: auth-backend

 - **Have a conversation:**
   > Search for notes about authentication